-We converted our contracted U.S. field sales team into full-time employees in the second quarter of 2019.
-Before then we had not previously employed an in-house field sales team, and thus have limited experience in overseeing and managing an employed salesforce.
-In 2021 we significantly expanded our field sales force.
+In 2021, we significantly expanded our field sales force.
 It will take time for this expanded team to generate significant sales momentum, if it does so at all.
+Although we have had some success growing and developing our field sales force following the launch of our first commercial product, HEPLISAV-B, there is no guarantee that we will be able to generate sales at the same rates going forward, or at all.
 In addition, retention of capable sales personnel may be more difficult as we focus on a single product offering and we must retain our salesforce in order for HEPLISAV-B to establish a commercial presence.